dev-cycles/contextive/docs/adr/0007-release-strategy.md

 ## Decision Outcome

-1. Release Trigger from commits to `release` branch
+1. Manually trigger a workflow
-   1. Initial experiments with releasing off every commit to `main` indicated that there would be too high a release frequency, prompting too many updates and a more complex change log.
-By controlling releases with a manual merge from `main` to `release` we can review over time what a reasonable frequency/size of releases are.
+   1. Initial experiments with releasing off every commit to `main` indicated that there would be too high a release frequency, prompting too many updates and a change log that doesn't group related changes.
+   2. Experiments with releasing by merging to a `release` branch shows that the manual effort in creating the merge and the merging the release commit back to `main` is unnecessarily excessive.
+   3. Experiments with releasing by manually triggering a workflow linked to `main` indicated it is the best balance of release control and minimal effort.
-   2. Commits to `main` are to be done by [squash merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) from a merge request from a feature branch, with the squash merge commit message using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+   4. Commits to `main` are to be done by [squash merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) from a merge request from a feature branch, with the squash merge commit message using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 2. Release Process managed by [semantic-release](https://www.npmjs.com/package/semantic-release)
    1. because it provides repeatable, industry conventional approaches and already includes plugins for all the services currently needed.
+   2. the release process will update changelogs and embedded versions, and commit those changes into the repo with a `[skip ci]` commit message and tagged with the release

 ### Positive Consequences